-- This process requires a working internet connection on the host computer. - This guide assumes that the SSD installation process was already followed and completed. - If the SSD is installed on a laptop, make sure the power adapter is connected before you begin the steps below.
+- This process requires a working internet connection on the host computer. - This guide assumes that the SSD installation process was already followed and completed. - IMPORTANT: macOS 10.13 High Sierra (or later OS) must be installed on the host computer BEFORE installing this SSD for the first time.
+These OS versions include an EFI firmware update for your Mac.
+Without the update, the computer will not recognize the SSD.
+This process is separate from and should precede the other processes described here.
+Note that when installing the OS onto the drive itself (later in this document), macOS 10.13 or later is also required. - If the SSD is installed on a laptop, make sure the power adapter is connected before you begin the steps below.